Ko te manu ka kai i te miro nōna te ngahere

 The bird that eats of the tree of knowledge owns the world

-Here are some of the current theories, ideas, and critiques of EOTC.
-The material can help you understand what matters for your students, help you to do some things differently, or even confirm that you are on the right track.
-The research readings and links to research sites relevant to EOTC can help you get started on your own research journey.
+The research readings and links to research sites on this page provide some of the current theories, ideas, and critiques of EOTC.
+The material can help you understand what matters for your students, help you to do some things differently, or confirm that you are on the right track.
+The content might even provide the stimulus to get you started on your own research journey.

 - Summaries of results from the 2017 National Monitoring Study of Student Achievement: